countable-web/open-source-corporation/sales/PROPOSALS.rst

 Case Studies
 ~~~~~~~~~~~~

--  Hilight their industry, location and other parts of their identity.
+-  Highlight their industry, location and other parts of their identity.
    Draw attention to the relevance of your prior work, and leave out
    details that don't indicate how similar your prior projects are to
    the current RFP, or how successful they were.